 The two-bedroom villa is snug and perfect for a single family.
 The three and four-bedroom villas work for groups of friends or multigenerational families.
 The villas are built over multiple levels and have sun-dappled living spaces and poolside decks for children to frolic and play.
 The four-bedroom villa also has a landscaped garden.
 Housekeeping services and entertainment options like TVs, music systems and board games ensure that you never feel like leaving the estate premises.
 And that is to say nothing about the smiling staff and delicious breakfast served in-villa.

 The Igreha Vaddo Estate is perfect for family get-togethers, reunions and wellness retreats.
 They may be rented separately or together, to accommodate large groups.
-To know more about Igreha Vaddo, click here, else explore the individual villas - Villa A, Villa B, Villa D or Villa F.
+To know more about the individual villas in Igreha Vaddo, click here - Villa A, Villa B, Villa D or Villa F.

 Located amidst verdant surrounds